MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/byok-price-restrictions.md

 - Azure Key Vault provides a centralized key management solution that offers a consistent management solution for many cloud-based and even on-premises services that use encryption.

-- Azure Key Vault supports a number of interfaces for key management, including PowerShell, CLI, REST APIs, and the Azure portal.
-Many other services and tools support and interface with Key Vault, to provide richer key management capabilities.
+- Azure Key Vault supports a number of built-in interfaces for key management, including PowerShell, CLI, REST APIs, and the Azure portal.
+Other services and tools have integrated with Key Vault, to provide capabilities that are optimized for specific tasks, such as monitoring.
 For example, you can analyze your key usage logs via Log analytics from the Operations Management Suite, set alerts when specified criteria are met, and so on.

 - Azure Key Vault provides role separation, as a recognized security best practice.
 Azure Information Protection administrators can focus on managing data classification and protection, and Azure Key Vault administrators can focus on managing encryption keys and any special policies that they might require for security or compliance.

 - Some organizations have restrictions where their master key must live.
 Azure Key Vault provides a high level of control where to store the master key because the service is available in many Azure regions.
 Currently, you can choose from 28 [Azure regions and you can expect this number to increase.
 For more information, see the [Products available by region] (https://azure.microsoft.com/regions/services/) page on the Azure site.

+In addition to managing keys, Azure Key Vault also offers a consistent management experience for your security administrators to store and manage secrets (such as passwords) and certificates for other services and applications that use encryption.

-For more information about Azure Key Vault, see [What is Azure Key Vault?](https://azure.microsoft.com/documentation/articles/key-vault-whatis/) and visit the [Azure Key Vault team blog](https://blogs.technet.microsoft.com/kv/) for the latest information and how other services use this technology.
+For more information about Azure Key Vault, see [What is Azure Key Vault?](https://azure.microsoft.com/documentation/articles/key-vault-whatis/) and visit the [Azure Key Vault team blog](https://blogs.technet.microsoft.com/kv/) for the latest information and to learn how other services use this technology.

 ## Restrictions